 Case study: three-tier accuracy on the TMDB demo

-Measured against the real TMDB demo API (live data, work-ms currency, zero Anthropic calls), this experiment answers a standing question head-on: do you need the expensive T3 instrumentation, or is the cheaper middle tier good enough?
-On this lightly-sharing passthrough API, the answer is that T2 matches T3, but see the Northwind case study for where that stops being true.
+Measured against the real TMDB demo API (live data, work-ms currency, zero Anthropic calls), this experiment answers a standing question head-on: does this API’s shape need the sharing trace (T3), or does per-resolver timing (T2) already see everything that happens?
+On this lightly-sharing passthrough API the two fidelities tie — there is almost no shared work for T3 to watch.
+See the Northwind case study for an API shape where there is.

 How it was measured